1981 Professional Air Traffic Controllers Organization strike: Aftermath

 On the twenty-fifth anniversary of the PATCO strike, the New Labor Forum published an article that looked back on the walkout, and examined why it failed.
 Among the reasons listed was a lack of public relations material from the air traffic controllers to sway the general public in their favor.
 By contrast, the Federal Aviation Administration (FAA), according to labor sociologist Art Shostak, had "one of the biggest propaganda machines outside the Kremlin."
 The FAA leveraged its connections with news outlets to frame the strike as unlawful and a threat to ordinary Americans, claiming PATCO's contract demands would result in higher inflation.
 President Reagan also acted on the side of the FAA, criticizing PATCO workers for "abandoning their posts".
-Without countermeasures from PATCO, the federal government was largely able to control public opinion, characterizing the strike as illegal and impractical.
+Without meaningful countermeasures from PATCO, the federal government was able to shape public opinion, presenting the strike as both illegal and impractical.

+The long-term impact of the PATCO strike was a decline in strike activity across the United States.
+After 1981, the number of major strikes fell.
+The average number of strikes in the late 1970s was 382, which then declined to less than 150 strikes per year by the mid-1980s.
+This dip in numbers showed the fear among unions of replacement and also the attitude of employers, who were often backed by government, and were more capable of avoiding union demands.
+Federal and state authorities, including the Department of Labor, sometimes supported employer strategies, reinforcing the perception among unions that strikes could be legally and politically suppressed.
+While strike activity remained low through the 1980s and 1990s, an increase occurred in the 2000s and 2010s, particularly among public-sector workers which suggests that union strength slowly recovered after decades of limitation.